 While the simulation is running, variant (2) can be used to transfer the current coordinates to VMD, if it is connected.
 If not, nothing happens and the command just consumes a small amount of CPU time.
 Note, that before you can transfer coordinates to VMD, VMD needs to be aware of the structure of the system.
 For that, you first need to load a corresponding structure file (PSF or VSF) into VMD.
-Also note, that the command prepare\vmd\connection (see section 10.11.3) can be used to automatically set up the VMD connection and transfer the structure file.
+Also note, that the command prepare_vmd_connection (see section 10.7.3 on the facing page) can be used to automatically set up the VMD connection and transfer the structure file.

-By specifying -unfolded, the unfolded coordinates of the particles will transferred, while -fold\chains will fold chains according to their centers of mass and retains bonding connectivity.
+By specifying -unfolded, the unfolded coordinates of the particles will transferred, while -fold_chains will fold chains according to their centers of mass and retains bonding connectivity.
 Note that this requires the chain structure to be specified first using the analyze command.